boytchev/suica/docs/suica.md

 The drawing canvas has additional properties, that can be set as HTML attributes of `<suica>`, as standalone HTML tags inside `<suica>...</suica>` or as JavaScript commands in `<script>...</script>`.

-As a global vairbale `suica` references the last created Suica instance.
+As a global variable `suica` references the last created Suica instance.
 It is used to access the Suica canvas if it has no name.

 #### background